projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 -  HV has no knowledge of ACPI,
 -  Service VM owns all physical ACPI resources,
--  UOS sees virtual ACPI resources emulated by device model.
+-  User VM sees virtual ACPI resources emulated by device model.

 Some passthrough devices require physical ACPI table entry for initialization.
 The device model will create such device entry based on